jesuisse/godot-radial-menu-control/README.md

 This is version 1.1.
 There are bound to be bugs.
 Please report bugs you encounter so they can be fixed.

 The RadialMenu started life as a Popup in Godot 3, but is now a Control node, as Popup has been moved to another branch of the class tree in Godot 4, which is missing relevant functionality.
 So now there are positioning issues when you make the RadialMenu a child of a
 Control container.
-A workaround is to create a Node of class "Node" in the scene tree and make the RadialMenu a child of the node.
+A workaround is to put a Node of class "Node" between the container and the RadialMenu; an example of how this works is given in Demo3.tscn.

 License
 -------